-Welcome to History 20 online!
+Welcome to History 5 online!

 Please read the following syllabus and schedule carefully, as it contains information necessary to the successful completion of this course.
+This is the Canvas version of the syllabus.
 (A complete version of the syllabus will soon be available to download, if you prefer to have an offline copy.)